 The Avengers provided that and more: a perfect storm of calculated risk, narrative possibilities and reliable formatting that broke exactly, precisely the way it needed to.
 Critical praise, massive global box office, and in Whedon a director who understood the precise manner of storytelling required.

 That success — $623 million domestically with over $1.5 billion worldwide – made the rest of the MCU possible.
 What followed was the easy, painless implementation of the comics formula to a franchise that now had the ability to support it.
-We’d get one movie every four months instead of one comic book per month and pay $12 per ticket instead of $3 per copy, but the principle remained unchanged.
+We’d get one movie every four months instead of one comic book per month and pay $12 per ticket instead of $3 per issue, but the principle remained unchanged.
 All Feige had to do was plug it in.

 The results speak for themselves.
 In the ensuing seven years, the MCU rapidly built the tableau that others could only dream of – adding another six stand-alone movie franchises, plus multiple TV shows and counting – simply by following the script that brought them here.
 They committed to quality and kept the standard high, meaning that even “also rans” like Age of Ultron still provided reliable entertainment and an expected standard.
 It took patience and calculation and the right combination of elements.
 Other franchises – notably the DCEU – tried to reach the same heights too fast, without putting in the patient work required to make it last.